 Think about why this person needs your product or service.
 How does this sales email pertain to them?
 Also, keep it relevant to the body of the email.
 Putting unrelated text in the subject line may spark interest for some, but it could also make your email look “spammy.”

-Good Example: Declining email deliverability rates with your current marketing automation solution
+Good Example: Declining email deliverability rates with [your current tool]

 Bad Example: This could be a game changer for your marketing efforts!

-Questions can spark interest and encourage someone to open an email.
+Questions can spark interest and encourage someone to open an email, and they're one of the most powerful tools to move a prospect along the sales process.
 Whether you’re aiming to make them feel useful by asking for information, or making them consider their own needs and wants, sales questions are the key.

 Good Example: What does [department] need at [their company]?

 Bad Example: This is what you need: our [product/service]

 8. Deliver on Your Promise

 Whatever your subject line promises, make sure the body of your email lives up to that.
 Whether you promise to make their life easier, give them a good deal—or whatever else it may be—you need to follow through.

 Once you start getting creative with subject lines, it’s easy to get tempted to go too far.
 Certain subject lines might get you amazing open rates, but you need to look at more than just this one metric.
 Instead, consider the overall funnel.